camillescott/camillescott.github.io/content/context_management.rst

 That's taken directly out of the lamprey `notebook <http://nbviewer.ipython.org/github/camillescott/2013-lamprey/blob/lamp3/pub/tale_of_two_transcriptomes_compute.ipynb>`__ where I first implemented this.
 I usually put a filelink in there, so that the resulting image can easily be viewed in its own tab for closer inspection.

-The point is, all the normal boilerplate for handling figures is done in one line, and the code is much more clear.
+The point is, all the normal boilerplate for handling figures is done in one line and the code is much more clear and pretty!
+And of course, most importantly, the original goal of not automatically displaying figures is also taken care of.

+I consider this yak shaved.

+--camille